Asking the question how often should you change your mattress so a bed remains comfortable and clean?

 Good quality sleep is vitally important to heath and wellbeing and the best mattress is an important factor in getting the best shut-eye possible.
 Leave it too long before the mattress is changed and poor nights as well as aches and pains could be the result.

 But it’s also important in order to reduce the symptoms of asthma and allergies.
-However well you clean a mattress allergens accumulate in an old mattress.
+However well you clean a mattress when you’re cleaning a bedroom, allergens accumulate in an old mattress.
 To avoid these issues, too, our guide answers the question how often should you change your mattress.

 How often should you change your mattress?

 There isn’t a single answer to the question how often should you change a mattress.
-The reason is that how long a mattress will last depends on factors including the type and quality, whether you cared for it as the manufacturer recommended, how much you use it for reading, watching TV and so on as well as sleeping, the weight of sleepers, and whether companion animals share the bed.
+The reason is that how long a mattress will last depends on factors including the type and quality, whether you followed the cleaning tips and care guide provided by the manufacturer, how much you use it for reading, watching TV and so on as well as sleeping, the weight of sleepers, and whether companion animals share the bed.

 Why should you change a mattress after seven years?